 Surprisingly, diabetes and HIV infection are not associated with higher mortality.
 In some studies, Fournier gangrene that originates from anorectal diseases carries a worse prognosis than cases caused by other factors.

 The reported mortality rates for Fournier gangrene have varied widely, ranging as high as 75%.
 However, using National Surgical Quality Improvement Program data from 2005 to 2009, Kim et al determined that the overall 30-day mortality rate for Fournier gangrene and necrotizing fasciitis of the genitalia was 10.1% (64 of 636 patients)—a rate about half that of historically published estimates, but similar to that in recent studies.
+A review by Furr et al of National Inpatient Sample data on Fournier gangrene from 2004 to 2012 found that inpatient mortality was 4.7%.

 Factors associated with high mortality include an anorectal source, advanced age, extensive disease (involving abdominal wall or thighs), shock or sepsis at presentation, renal failure, and hepatic dysfunction.